-For a while there, I thought I lost this recipe forever because Kraft stopped printing it on their marshmallow creme jars.
+For a while there, I thought I had lost this recipe forever because Kraft stopped printing it on their marshmallow creme jars.
 But luckily, I've found the recipe, and I refuse to lose it again.
 I'm sharing it with you today and hope you find this delectable fudge as irresistible as I do.

 - 3 cups white sugar

 - 3/4 cup (1 and 1/2 sticks) real butter

 - One 12-ounce package semi-sweet chocolate chips or white chocolate chips

 - One 7-ounce jar marshmallow cream

 - 1 cup chopped walnuts, optional

 - Lightly coat the bottom of a 13x9-inch baking pan with cooking spray or butter; set aside.

 - Over medium heat, combine sugar, butter, and evaporated milk in a 3-quart saucepan.
 Place a candy thermometer in the pan so that the bottom tip of the thermometer is well into the mixture but does not touch the bottom of the pan.